Glossary

 APSense Glossary

-This glossary defines the key terms and concepts you’ll encounter while using APSense.
-Understanding these terms helps you navigate the app more effectively and ensures your expense reports are accurate and professional.
+This glossary defines the primary terms and concepts you’ll encounter while using APSense.
+Understanding these terms helps you manage your expenses, mileage, and reports more effectively across mobile, web, and desktop platforms.

 Core Concepts